Salvo-32/HarbourWasteControl-IoT2021/Technology.md

 The gateway conists of a raspberry pi with a Dragino LoRa shield attached.
 - The rasppberry will run linux and executes RSMB (Really Small Message Broker), the MQTT-SN borker, and Mosquitto, the MQTT broker.

+Because the raspberry pi must be turned on for a long period of time it must be connectd either to the harbour electrical system via calble, or for extra mobility via a solar panel that charges a portable battery connected to the raspberry pi.

 ![Image1](Picture/architecture.png)
 <img src="https://github.com/Salvo-32/HarbourWasteControl-IoT2021/blob/main/Picture/architecture2.png" width="500">